Child Safety Seats

 Why are child safety seats important?

-Child safety seats are made to protect your child against an injury if you are in an accident.
+Child safety seats are made to protect your child against an injury in an accident.
 Injuries from car accidents are a leading cause of death in children.
-Often, injuries and deaths would be prevented if the child were secured in the appropriate car seat.
+Injuries and deaths often would be prevented if the child were secured in the appropriate safety seat.
 Always set a good example for your children by wearing your own seatbelt.

 How will I know my child safety seat is properly secured?

 The best spot to place your child safety seat is in the middle of the back seat.
-The car seat should not move 1 inch in any direction once you have secured it.
-If the car seat is not installed tightly, your child may be injured by the movement in an accident.
-Always follow the instructions provided to help you position the car seat.
+The safety seat should not move more than 1 inch in any direction after you secure it.
+If the safety seat is not installed tightly, your child may be injured by the movement in an accident.
+Always follow the instructions provided to help you position the safety seat.
 The instructions will also guide you on how to secure your child properly.

 When should I use a rear-facing child safety seat?